breatheco-de/content/src/content/lesson/how-to-create-unit-testing-with-Javascript-and-Jest.md

 Unit testing is the process of dividing your code in small functions and testing each of those functions separatly.
 For example:

-Asuming you are building a function that `sums` two numbers like this:
+Asuming you are building a function that `sum` two numbers like this:

 ```js